To Guard Against AI Attacks, First Think Like a Baddie

 In order to test the robustness of Taobao’s defence systems against such fraud, the researchers invented three different types of attacks.
 They discovered that only 20% of malicious activity was successfully detected, down from the usual 90%.
 “We analyse the characteristics of a problem and really look at the key issues involved,” explains An.

 Based on this analysis, he and his team devised some solutions.
 In this case, they took the adversarial examples generated by the attacks and developed a process that was used to retrain the detection model.
 “Results showed that its robustness significantly improved after that, with a precision above 85.9% under all tested attacks,” he says.

 As part of the AI Singapore project, An was also interested in finding new ways to approach adversarial machine learning.
 “We did this by building connections between game theory and machine learning research,” he says, referring to the branch of mathematics that studies how players who have conflicting interests try to optimise their decision-making.

 “So we develop novel optimisation techniques to compute attack and defence strategies,” he explains.

-In one paper, published in 2021, An and his co-authors looked at Network Security Games (NSGs) — which is the challenge of deploying a limited number of security resources to protect against an attacker in a large networked infrastructure, such as an urban city centre or transportation system.
+In one <a href=" removed link ">paper, published in 2021, An and his co-authors looked at Network Security Games (NSGs) — which is the challenge of deploying a limited number of security resources to protect against an attacker in a large networked infrastructure, such as an urban city centre or transportation system.